Data Processing Agreement

 - CORESYSTEMS will inform Customer of the name, address and role of each Subprocessor it uses to provide its Services.
 Subprocessors are:

-- Coresystems FSM, AG
+- Coresystems, AG

 - Microsoft, Inc (Skype 4 Business, Office 365, Azure)